Published: 14 February 2024

-Many companies choose private cloud over public cloud because private cloud is an easier way (or the only way) to meet their regulatory compliance requirements.
-Others choose private cloud because their workloads deal with confidential documents, intellectual property, personally identifiable information (PII), medical records, financial data, or other sensitive data.
+Many companies choose a private cloud over public cloud environment to meet their regulatory compliance requirements.
+For example, entities like government agencies, healthcare organizations and financial institutions often opt for private cloud settings for workloads that deal with confidential documents, personally identifiable information (PII), intellectual property, medical records, financial data or other sensitive data.

-By building private cloud architecture according to cloud native principles, an organization gives itself the flexibility to easily move workloads to public cloud or run them within a hybrid cloud (see below) environment whenever they’re ready.
+By building private cloud architecture according to cloud-native principles, an organization can easily move workloads to a public cloud or run them within a hybrid cloud (see below) environment whenever ready.

-Hybrid cloud is just what it sounds like—a combination of public and private cloud environments.
-Specifically, and ideally, a hybrid cloud connects an organization's private cloud services and public clouds into a single, flexible infrastructure for running the organization’s applications and workloads.
+Hybrid cloud is just what it sounds like—a combination of public cloud, private cloud and on-premises environments.
+Specifically (and ideally), a hybrid cloud connects a combination of these three environments into a single, flexible infrastructure for running the organization’s applications and workloads.

 Multicloud is the use of two or more clouds from two or more different cloud providers.
-Having a multicloud environment can be as simple using email SaaS from one vendor and image editing SaaS from another.
-But when enterprises talk about multicloud, they’re typically talking about using multiple cloud services—including SaaS, PaaS, and IaaS services—from two or more of the leading public cloud providers.
+A multicloud environment can be as simple as email SaaS from one vendor and image editing SaaS from another.
+But when enterprises talk about multicloud, they’re typically referring to using multiple cloud services—including SaaS, PaaS and IaaS services—from two or more leading public cloud providers.